Transplanting trees has the best chance of success if you act during certain periods.

 Fallor spring are the ideal times to move mature trees, as this is when leaves have fallen or before buds sprout.
 Smaller trees can be moved with a tree shovel, while larger ones may require digging, wrapping, and transporting by truck.
 Cranes can also be used for some trees, but those with a diameter of 2 inches or less can usually be safely moved by a homeowner.

-To keep most roots within a small area, prune roots in spring or fall before transplanting.
-Plants moved in autumn (October or November) should be pruned roots in March, and plants moved in spring (March) should be pruned roots in October.
-Prune roots only after leaves have fallen from deciduous plants in autumn or before buds sprout in the spring.
-Plants can suffer serious damage if done at other times.
+To keep most roots within a small area, prune them in spring or fall before transplanting.
+Plants moved in autumn (October or November) should be pruned in March, and plants moved in spring (March) should be pruned in October.
+Pruning should only be done after leaves have fallen from deciduous plants in autumn or before buds sprout in the spring.
+Doing so at other times can cause serious damage to the plant.

 The roots within the pruned area will develop many branches and form a strong root system within a confined area.
 If the root is not pruned, the plant may die from transplant shock due to root loss.
 Depending on the size of the smaller trees, they can be excavated and moved with anything from digging shovels to tree shovels.
 Roots that have been improperly fixed when planting can lead to slow growth or even the death of a tree or shrub after a few years.
 The big difference between moving a smaller tree and a larger one is the equipment needed for the job.